Should I buy a retro motorcycle

 Sounds dire, but it doesn't have to be that bad.
 Or that expensive.
 You just have to make adjustments, and the pay-off is the aforementioned satisfaction plus full admission to the classic bike club of your choice (once you pay your subscription, that is).
 And the classic bike scene is a great scene and will give you like-minded company throughout the year.

-As for retro bikes, these give you classic bike style (albeit a little synthetic in most instances), and the bikes will lose value year on year—until, that is, these bikes become classic retros in their own right.
+As for retro bikes, these give you classic bike style (albeit a little synthetic in most instances), and the bikes will lose value year on year—until, that is, these motorcycles become classic retros in their own right.
 But you might have to wait 20 or 30 years before that happens.

 If you want to tour far and wide, a retro won't necessarily take you anywhere that a "genuine" classic bike won't, but the retro will usually do it more conveniently, and possibly faster.
 However, you'll probably pay a premium for all this, and the bike will devalue until that aforementioned classic tipping point is reached.